SAP/luigi/docs/luigi-client-api.md

 #### clear

-Clear all the storage key/values.
+Clears all the storage key/values.

 ##### Examples